-In this article it is stated whether the buyer acquires title to (i.e. ownership of) an immovable property, or whether the buyer acquires a ground lease on an immovable property.
-If the buyer acquires title to an immovable property, the buyer becomes the owner of the plot of land and the home built on it (freehold).
-If the buyer acquires a ground lease, the buyer becomes the leaseholder (and not the owner) of the plot of land on which the home is built (leasehold).
-A ground lease (or leasehold) is a right entitling the leaseholder to hold and use a plot of land, owned by another party, and the buildings built on it.
-As another party is and remains the owner of the plot of land, the ground lease comes with conditions, and in many cases ground rent (or 'canon' in Dutch) must be paid for the use of the land.
+In this article it is stated whether the apartment complex is built on leasehold land (i.e. subject to a ground lease) or on freehold land (i.e. held in ownership).
+In the case of freehold land, the buyer becomes a co-owner of the land and the apartment complex.
+In the case of leasehold land, the leaseholder has the right to hold and use the immovable property (i.e. the land and the building(s) built on it) which is owned by another party.
+As another party is and remains the owner of the immovable property, the ground lease comes with conditions, and in many cases ground rent (or 'canon' in Dutch) must be paid for the use of the land.
 These conditions are specified in the Option Ground lease in Article 1.2.
 The nature and scope of the ground lease and the amount of ground rent payable are specified in Articles 1.3 and 1.4.